 CS:GO is not only an iconic FPS, known for tight gunplay and strategy.
 But, its enduring popularity is also thanks to its expansive trading market for skins and other in-game items.
-From weapons and knives to character cosmetics, badges, cases, and even stickers, there is an array of customization options that players can flaunt in the server.
+From weapons and knives to character cosmetics, badges, cases, and stickers, players can flaunt an array of customization options in the server.

 With so many skins, and some eye-watering prices, it might be confusing at first to a new player what makes a skin valuable, and why people are willing to pay so much.
 So let’s break it down before we look at the most expensive skins in the game.

 Counter-Strike skins have no inherent value: they are simply worth whatever someone is willing to pay for them – and it just so happens that people are willing to pay a lot.
 But why?

 There is a number of different reasons, but most skins get their value from the following: Rarity, pattern type, wear level, or unique characteristics.
 Check out the most expensive CS:GO skins, knives, stickers and more below, as well as what makes these items so expensive.

 The AK-47 Fire Serpent is one of the classic CS:GO weapon skins, released all the way back in 2013, with the Operation Bravo case.

 Due to its classic status, and rarity, a StatTrack Factory New version of this skin is likely to cost you upwards of $6,000.